| Title: | Dynamic Modeling and Machine Learning Environment |

 is set to do.
 It is simple and straight forward to use.

-data_transform(data, method, MARGIN = 2)
+data_transform(data, method, margin = 2)data_transform(data, method, margin = 2)

 data |